switchmaxfx/MangaProcessor/README.md

 ### Reverse Processing 🔃
 - Extracts `.cbz` archives back into image folders.
 - Recompresses extracted images to reduce file size.
 - Recreates `.cbz` files, overwriting the originals.

+### Rename CBZ to CBR 🔃
+- Can also rename your CBZ files to CBR format.

 ---